kimble/chrome-tab-roulette/readme.md

 ------------
 You'll have to have Grunt installed...

-The project is built using `grunt build`
+The project is built using `npm run build`